 Joy in Antioch

 Although the letter was written to all the churches, the place where the controversy began was Antioch.
 Therefore, the four men chosen to disseminate the verdict of the Jerusalem Council went straight to Antioch from Jerusalem and gathered the entire local body of believers.
 Church membership was now so large that it could only be described as a multitude.
 The first order of business was to read the letter.
 When the multitude heard it, they all, both gentiles and Jews, responded with great rejoicing.
-They glorified God for releasing the gentiles from circumcision and all the other difficult requirements of the ceremonial law.
+They glorified God for releasing the gentiles from circumcision and many other difficult requirements of Mosaic law.

 Then Judas and Silas stood and exhorted them with many words.
-We are not told what they said, but perhaps their message revolved about three themes: that God loves the whole world and desires all men everywhere to be saved; that we obtain salvation not by our works but by accepting it as a free gift of God; and that once saved, we must nevertheless lead a life outstanding for righteousness.
+We are not told what they said, but perhaps their message revolved about three themes: that God loves the whole world and desires all men everywhere to be saved; that we obtain salvation not by our works but by accepting it as a free gift of God; and that once saved, we must nevertheless lead a life outstanding in righteousness.
 Such themes would have provided a clear doctrinal context for the letter they had just read.

-The two ambassadors from Jerusalem remained for awhile in Antioch so that they might continue the work of strengthening believers.
+The two ambassadors from Jerusalem remained for a while in Antioch so that they might continue the work of strengthening believers.
 No doubt the church was thrilled at receiving the prolonged attention of two leading figures from the mother church in Jerusalem.
 No doubt also they protested whenever Judas and Silas expressed a desire to return home.
-After all, the believers in Antioch rightly felt that they needed to hear as much from two spokesman for the truth as they had previously heard from the Judaizers.
+After all, the believers in Antioch rightly felt that they needed to hear as much from two spokesman for truth as they had previously heard from the Judaizers.
 But at last, they were willing to let the teachers from Jerusalem depart, and Judas departed with their blessing.
 Silas, however, elected to remain.
 His love for the believers in Antioch was so strong that he decided to become part of their church family and make Antioch his new home.

 A Sharp Dispute over a Helper

-When Paul returned to Antioch from the Jerusalem council, he could look back on two major triumphs.
+When Paul returned to Antioch from the Jerusalem Council, he could look back on two major triumphs.
 He had successfully completed his first missionary tour creating new churches among the gentiles, and the council had upheld his position that gentile converts need not be circumcised.
 He might have rested on his laurels.
 He might have taken a vacation, as it were, to savor his accomplishments.
 But he was not a man who stood still in the work of God.
 He was eager to get back on the front lines.

 But when Barnabas announced to Paul his desire to use Mark, Paul objected.
 He did not think Mark was trustworthy.
 The battle for souls required a soldier who did not run away when hard pressed by the enemy.
 Whatever potential Barnabas saw in his nephew, Paul did not see it.
 Paul probably thought that family loyalty was clouding his partner's better judgment.

 These two great apostles, both of whom were men of God living in close fellowship with God, could not agree.
 Each was sure he was right—Paul in rejecting Mark as a helper and Barnabas in promoting Mark.
 Therefore, neither was willing to yield.
 The account says that at last the dispute became so sharp that they decided to separate.
-Instead of making one journey together, they made different journeys.
+Instead of making one journey together, they went on different journeys.

 Barnabas sailed to Cyprus with Mark, and Paul departed for Asia Minor with a new helper, Silas, the same Silas that the church in Jerusalem had sent as their spokesman to the gentiles in Antioch.
-His ministry in Antioch had shown Silas how much the gentile world needed the gospel and had given him a burden to reach gentiles in other places.
+His ministry there had shown Silas how much the gentile world needed the gospel and had given him a burden to reach gentiles in other places.
 As a result, he welcomed the chance to accompany Paul.